fossabot/everip/docs/BUILDING.md

 ./autogen.sh #requires automake
 ./configure --prefix=$PWD/../build_libsodium --disable-shared
 make
-makeinstall #this will only install to the base of everopen
+make install #this will only install to the base of everopen
 ```

 ## Build EVER/IP